Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 What are the basic eligibility criteria for enlisting in the U.S. Army?

-You must be a U.S. citizen or permanent resident alien.
-A high school diploma or equivalent is required.
+A high school diploma or equivalent is mandatory.

-You’ll need to pass the ASVAB test and meet physical fitness standards.
-A clean criminal record and good moral character are also essential.
+Applicants must pass the ASVAB test and meet physical fitness standards, in addition to maintaining a clean criminal record and good moral character.

 Can non-U.S. citizens enlist in the U.S. Army, and what are the prerequisites?